Diatto Ottovù Zagato

 The Diatto Ottovù Zagato is a sports car designed and built by Milanese coachbuilder Carrozzeria Zagato for two of its clients.
 Coinciding with the 100th anniversary of the Diatto brand, the car made its official public debut at the 2007 Geneva Motor Show.

+History

+In 1921, Ugo Zagato designed a lightweight and aerodynamic body for the Diatto 25 4DS chassis.
+Created in 1835 with a Perfected Wheel patent, Diatto made their first car in 1905 and often crossed paths with Zagato in their close collaboration with Ettore Bugatti, the Maserati brothers and Tazio Nuvolari.

+The word "Ottovù" incidentally means "V8" in Italian, an indication of the engine powering the car.
 The word Otto appears, in various forms, three times in the car's name.

-Back in 1921, Ugo Zagato designed a lightweight and aerodynamic body for the Diatto 25 4DS chassis.
-Created in 1835 with a Perfected Wheel patent, Diatto made their first car in 1905 and often crossed paths with Zagato in their close collaboration with Ettore Bugatti, the Maserati brothers and Tazio Nuvolari.

-The word "Ottovù" incidentally means "V8" in Italian.
-A clear indication of the engine powering this vehicle and show of the car's sporting intent.
+A limited production run of 99 cars was planned, although the total number produced is unknown.

 Specifications and performance

-The car was powered by a Cosworth and Roush tuned 4.6 L 32-valve V8 engine paired with either a 6-speed manual or automatic transmission.
-It was said to be produced around 530 bhp and 690 Nm of torque.
-It could perform 0-100 km/h in under 4 seconds and reaching a top speed over than 300 km/h.
+The Ottovù uses a steel frame with an aluminum body, with the engine mounted in a front-mid engine layout, and can seat four passengers.
+The car is powered by a Cosworth and Roush tuned supercharged 4.6 L 32-valve V8 engine paired with either a 6-speed manual or automatic transmission.
+It reportedly produces around 530 bhp and 690 Nm of torque.
+Zagato claimed it could accelerate from 0-100 km/h in under 4 seconds and reach a top speed of over 300 km/h.